Skip to main content

 Pickling bath monitoring

-Pickling baths dissolve oxides or impurities from metal surfaces and must therefore be kept constantly within the correct concentration range.
+Pickling baths remove oxides or impurities from metal surfaces and must be consistently maintained within the correct concentration range.

 H₂SO₄ measurement

-Sulfuric acid is used in copper extraction to dissolve copper from ore, making precise monitoring of the acid concentration crucial for an efficient leaching process.
+In copper extraction, sulfuric acid is used to dissolve copper from the ore, making precise monitoring of the acid concentration crucial for an efficient leaching process.

 AdBlue® production

-AdBlue® is an aqueous urea solution whose precise concentration and purity are essential for compliance with emission standards in SCR systems.
+AdBlue® is an aqueous urea solution whose precise concentration and purity are of central importance for compliance with emission standards in SCR systems.

 Chlor-alkali electrolysis

-In chlor-alkali electrolysis, concentrated saline solutions are electrolytically decomposed into chlorine, caustic soda, and hydrogen, with a constant brine concentration ensuring process stability.
+In chlor-alkali electrolysis, concentrated salt solutions are electrolytically decomposed into chlorine, caustic soda, and hydrogen, with a constant brine concentration ensuring process stability.